MNRWorld/study.mnr.world/README.md

 - **Admission Calendar:** A countdown timer for upcoming admission deadlines and a comprehensive schedule for various exams.
 - **Question Bank:** A collection of past exam questions, organized by university and subject.
 - **Courses:** A showcase of preparatory courses available for students.
-- **Authentication:** A simple email/password login and signup flow for users.
+- **Authentication:** A simple and secure login system using Supabase, supporting both GitHub and anonymous guest sessions.

 ## 🛠️ Tech Stack